shelkemayur2002/new/README.md

 1. System allows creation of a new SKU even when the SKU Code already exists.
 2. No validation or warning is shown for duplicate SKU codes.

-**Expected Result:** System should not allow duplicate SKU codes.
+**Expected Result:** System should prevent creation of duplicate SKU codes and show a validation message.
-**Actual Result:** Duplicate SKUs are created without any validation message.
+**Actual Result:** Duplicate SKU codes are accepted without any warning.

 **Category:**  Functional